 Despite its importance for health and well-being, many American adults find it difficult to consistently get enough sleep.
-Approximately 50 to 70 million Americans suffer from a sleep disorder, according to the Center for Disease Control and Prevention.
-Sleep disturbances are particularly common in older adults and involve a variety of problems including difficulties falling or staying asleep, interrupted breathing, and restless leg syndrome.
-A person’s racial background can influence their likelihood of developing a sleep disorder, with a greater number of African Americans reporting sleep disturbances compared to White Americans.
+Approximately 50 million to 70 million Americans suffer from a sleep disorder, according to the Centers for Disease Control and Prevention.
+Sleep disturbances are particularly common in older adults and involve a variety of problems including difficulties falling or staying asleep, interrupted breathing and restless leg syndrome.
+A person’s racial background can influence his or her likelihood of developing a sleep disorder, with a greater number of black Americans reporting sleep disturbances compared to white Americans.

-A recent study now raises the possibility that sleep could be affected by the degree to which someone feels like their life is purposeful or meaningful.
-Arlener Turner, Christine Smith, and Jason Ong of the Northwestern University School of Medicine found that people who reported having a greater sense of purpose in life also reported getting better sleep—even when taking into consideration age, gender, race, and level of education.
+A recent study now raises the possibility that sleep could be affected by the degree to which someone feels like his or her life is purposeful or meaningful.
+Arlener Turner, Christine Smith and Jason Ong of the Northwestern University School of Medicine found that people who reported having a greater sense of purpose in life also reported getting better sleep—even when taking into consideration age, gender, race and level of education.

 To establish this link, the researchers recruited a sample of 825 older Americans to participate in a study where they reported on their sense of purpose in life along with the quality of their sleep.
-The majority of these participants were female (77%) and slightly more than half were African American (54%).
+The majority of these participants were female (77 percent), and slightly more than half were African-American (54 percent).
 The participants were, on average, 79 years old.
-A sense of purpose in life was measured using a survey where participants rated how much they agreed with each of ten statements such as, “Some people wander aimlessly through life, but I am not one of them.”
+A sense of purpose in life was measured using a survey where participants rated how much they agreed with each of 10 statements, such as “Some people wander aimlessly through life, but I am not one of them.”
 The results showed that participants who reported having a greater sense of purpose in life also reported higher quality sleep on a regular basis, as well as fewer symptoms of sleep disorders.
-Importantly, the researchers found that their findings held true for both the White Americans and African Americans who participated in the study.
+Importantly, the researchers found that their findings held true for both the white Americans and black Americans who participated in the study.

-Developing a sense of purpose in life may simultaneously convey other benefits too in addition to better sleep.
-Research has linked experiencing purpose in life to a variety of other positive outcomes including better brain functioning, reduced risk of heart attack, and even a higher income.
-A person with a greater sense of purpose in their life would surely be better off while also serving as a positive example in the lives of those they know.
+Developing a sense of purpose in life may simultaneously convey other benefits in addition to better sleep.
+Research has linked experiencing purpose in life to a variety of other positive outcomes including better brain functioning, reduced risk of heart attack and even a higher income.
+People with a greater sense of purpose in their life would surely be better off while also serving as a positive example in the lives of those they know.